Kanishk-anand22/Google-DA-Capstone/README.md

 Population: All stations, bikes and rides across chicago.
 Sample: Data captured across all these stations for the last 12 months.

+## Tools used
+This project was carried to completion sing SQL and the process was then mirrored using R to get habd-on experience in both languages.